atanasj/lpa_public/README.md

 # Generalisability of the Interpersonal Theory of Suicide to Latent Profiles of Young People Attending Treatment in a Suicide Prevention Service

-This repo contained `R` and `Mplus` code used in the manuscript entitled: *"Generalisability of the Interpersonal Theory of Suicide to Latent Profiles of Young People Attending Treatment in a Suicide Prevention Service."*
+This repo contains `R` and `Mplus` code used in the manuscript entitled: *"Generalisability of the Interpersonal Theory of Suicide to Latent Profiles of Young People Attending Treatment in a Suicide Prevention Service."*

-Please note, due to privacy and ethic restrictions related to this study, no data is available to reproduce results.
-If you would like to learn how you can access this data, please contact me or raise an issues on this repo.
+Please note, due to privacy restrictions related to the [University of Wollongong](www.uow.edu.au) Human Research Ethics Committee (Ethics Number: HE14/376) approval for this study, no data is available to reproduce the results reported in the manuscript.
+If you would like to learn more about this limitation please contact me directly or raise an issue on this repo.